iosphere/elm-i18n/README.md

 Usage:

-`./index.js --output out -l En`
+`cd example && ../index.js --output out -l En`

 ## Tools

-This provides a few tools to extract string functions and constants from modules containing translations (where one language can consist of multiple modules, but each module only contains one language).
+This repository provides a few tools to extract string functions and constants from modules containing translations (where one language can consist of multiple modules, but each module only contains one language).

+The tool is build using node.js with an Elm-Core.
+There is no node package yet.
+To build the elm backend of the node.js part: `make elm.js`.

 ### Export: Generate CSV from Elm source